 Any grade lower than a "C" is considered a failure.
-Students who fail an Ophthalmic Technology course or withdraw from an Ophthalmic Technology course failing may repeat the course one time only.
+Students who fail or withdraw from an Ophthalmic Technology course may repeat the course one time only.
 However, if a student should fail two OT courses, the Program Lead reserves the right to consider the student for dismissal from the OT program.